emmijokinen/TCRconv/README.md

   * Predictions can be made with a precomputed embedding dictionary (This is probably better if you plan to use the same embeddings multiple times)
   * It is also possible to compute the embeddings on the go (This is good if you want to use the embeddings only once or have massive amounts of data)
   * On commandline, run with --help to see descriptions for the possible inputs
-  * For an example, see scripts/r_cv.sh
+  * For an example, see scripts/pred_emb.sh and scripts/pred_lm.sh

 ## References